ctsit/redcap_deployment/fabric-todo-list.md

 ## Things fabric must do to upgrade an existing instance

 * apply_incremental_db_changes still needs:
-    * a function to tell it the currently installed verison of redcap.
+    * DONE a function to tell it the currently installed verison of redcap.
 Read the redcap_config table to get it.
 Call this funciton to get 'old'
     * a function to tell it the version number of the package being deployed.
 Perhaps this is already in a variable?
 This value will be supplied for 'new'
     *DONE silence the massive list of .sql and .php files echoed to the screen during the ls.
 It is very distracting.